MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-update-currencies.md

 ---
-title: Updating Currency Exchange Rates| Microsoft Docs
+title: Update Currency Exchange Rates| Microsoft Docs
-description: To use multiple currencies in your business, you can set up a code for each currency and use an external exchange rate service.
-services: project-madeira
-documentationcenter: ''
+description: Track amounts in different currencies using currency codes, and let Business Central help you adjust exchange rates of posted entries with an external service.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: article
-ms.devlang: na
-ms.tgt_pltfrm: na
-ms.workload: na
-ms.search.keywords: multiple currencies
+ms.search.keywords: multiple currencies, adjust exchange rates ms.date: 06/04/2019
-ms.date: 04/01/2019
 ms.author: sgroespe
-ms.openlocfilehash: a9fa636fb68a428da3c587e59be1bf76cf976207
+ms.openlocfilehash: 2958cf5dd124fd9437217214ea0df28944d07651
-ms.sourcegitcommit: 60b87e5eb32bb408dd65b9855c29159b1dfbfca8
+ms.sourcegitcommit: 04581558f6c5488c705a7ac392cf297be10b5f4f
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/29/2019
+ms.lasthandoff: 06/06/2019
-ms.locfileid: "1238962"
+ms.locfileid: "1621107"
 ---
 # <a name="update-currency-exchange-rates"></a>Update Currency Exchange Rates
 As companies operate in increasingly more countries/regions, it becomes more important that they be able to trade and report financials in more than one currency.
 You must set up a code for each currency you use if you buy or sell in currencies other than your local currency, have receivables or payables in other currencies, or record G/L transactions in different currencies.